-For your own DIY radiator cover, take a cue from this eye-catching string art cover made by Boston design house Sandcastle.
-Yarn is interwoven in delightful patterns on the inside of the radiator cover frame.
-If you decide to do it yourself, be sure to use natural yarns such as cotton, wool, or linen to avoid the possibility of scorching or melting with manmade fibers such as acrylic.Continue to 3 of 10 below.
+For your DIY radiator cover, take a cue from this eye-catching string art cover made by Boston design house Sandcastle.
+The yarn is interwoven in delightful patterns inside the radiator cover frame.
+If you decide to do it yourself, use natural yarns such as cotton, wool, or linen to avoid the possibility of scorching or melting with artificial fibers such as acrylic.

-Cane was practically made for building your own radiator cover since it's a great visual shield yet allows heat to pass through.
-Lightweight, inexpensive, and easy to handle. cane webbing comes in sheets or rolls that can be stretched across the front of a radiator cover frame.
-Home blogger Chez Larsson recommends first soaking the cane in water to make it softer and more manageable.Continue to 4 of 10 below.
+Cane was practically made for building your radiator cover since it's a great visual shield yet allows heat to pass through—lightweight, inexpensive, and easy to handle.
+Cane webbing comes in sheets or rolls that you can stretch across the front of a radiator cover frame.
+Home blogger Chez Larsson recommends first soaking the cane in water to make it softer and more manageable.

 Poplar + Aluminum